* Best Platforming Game of 2011

 An amazing spectacle, yes!

 While the visual impression is (obviously) strong, lets not forget about the level design that put the beauty in context.
-Rayman's levels are skillfully crafted to keep the player motivated and moving.
+Each level has been skillfully crafted to keep the player motivated and better yet, moving.
 New abilities/mechanics are introduced at the perfect times to feel like you’re always progressing.
 Even if you’re unfamiliar with Rayman, you will feel like you’ve known him forever as you romp through his world.

 In a season filled with 3D shooters and realistic action games, 'Rayman Origins' is the alternative treatment we needed.
 Hands down this is one of the best games to come out this year, if not for its simple traditional 2D side-scrolling gameplay, for its breathtaking visual fidelity.
 This one is for the fans; this one is for those who remember and urine for a worthy rebirth of the side-scrolling days of old.
 Rejoice, Rayman has returned.